jesseBlank/Project-StarGazer/README.md

-# Stargazer
+# Project Stargazer

-Stargazer is a web application designed to provide users with a fascinating journey through the cosmos.
-This repository contains the source code for the Stargazer project.
+Project Stargazer is a web application designed to provide users with a fascinating journey through the cosmos.
+This repository contains the source code for Project Stargazer.

 ## Overview

-Stargazer allows users to explore the wonders of space through a collection of stunning images, informative articles, and interactive tools.
-Whether you're a seasoned astronomer or a casual stargazer, Stargazer offers something for everyone.
+Project Stargazer allows users to explore the wonders of space through a collection of stunning images, informative articles, and interactive tools.
+Whether you're a seasoned astronomer or a casual stargazer, Project Stargazer offers something for everyone.

 ## Features